apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `generate_series`

-similar as range function, but include the upper bound
+Similar to the range function, but it includes the upper bound.

 ```
 generate_series(start, stop, step)